kaustubhhiware/facebook-archive/README.md

 3. Highest number of messages sent at 9 and 11 pm, confirming with calls from home come at 10pm.
 Almost no messages shared between 3am-7am.

-4. In the first month I haven't received any friend request.
+4. I used to send more friend request as compared to friend request received.

 5. I tend to receive more friend request in the month of july,august(new juniors)